Installation guides & tips

 Glue

 Bring your artistic vision to life by gluing down your floors.
-We recommend low or no-VOC glues like Bona R851 and Bostik Greenforce.
+We recommend low or no-VOC glues with a built-in vapor barrier like Bona R851 and Bostik Greenforce.

 You will need:- Tapping block